CVE-2026-9947

 Google · Chrome

-A use-after-free vulnerability in the XML parsing component of Google Chrome may allow for arbitrary code execution via a specially crafted document.
+A use-after-free vulnerability in the XML parsing component of Google Chrome may allow an attacker to execute arbitrary code via a specially crafted XML document.

 Executive summary